stefaniesmith/Udacity-Linux-Server-Config/README.md

 $ python add_books.py
 ```

-Finally, the apache service was restarted to apply the changes made:
+Finally, the Apache service was restarted to apply the changes made:
 ```sh
 $ sudo apache2ctl restart
 ```